osisoft/Client-Failover-Service/content/health/health.md

 # Health

-PI Adapters produce various kinds of health data that can be egressed to different health endpoints.
+Client Failover Service produces various kinds of health data that can be egressed to different health endpoints.

-To egress health related data, you have to configure an adapter health endpoint first.
+To egress health related data, you have to configure a health endpoint first.
 See [Health endpoint configuration](xref:HealthEndpointConfiguration).

 ## Available health data